- See a full list of publications

 - Explore connections, collaborators, related work and more

 Julian was Head of Department from 2006-12.
-He is a member of Departmental Management Team and Departmental Research Committee and is departmental Impact lead in the run up to the next REF.
+He is a member of Departmental Management Team and Departmental Research Committee.

-Julian is also Director of York's Centre for Digital Heritage, and from 2013-2019 he was the founding Director of The White Rose College of the Arts and Humanities (WRoCAH).
+Julian was the founding Director of York's Centre for Digital Heritage, and from 2013-2019 he was the founding Director of The White Rose College of the Arts and Humanities (WRoCAH).
 He is. currently a member of University Research Committee

 Julian specialises in the archaeology of Anglo-Saxon and Viking Age England, especially mortuary behaviour and settlement evolution.
 He has directed excavations of Anglo-Saxon and Anglo-Scandinavian settlements at Cottam, Cowlam, Burdale, and Wharram Percy.
 He has also excavated the only Viking cremation cemetery in the British Isles at Heath Wood, Ingleby.
 He undertook one of the first research projects to make use of metal-detected evidence to investigate the Viking and Anglo-Saxon Landscape and Economy of England, and he is currently collaborating with Professor Dawn Hadley, to investigate the Viking Great Army of the late 9th century and winter camp at Torksey, with an extended project, Tents to Towns, on the broader impact of the Viking Great Army.